 Half of my days I'm in clinic, and the other half I'm in the operating room.
 My fellowship has an allocated research day every week, and today was that day, so this morning I had a few research meetings.
 I'm working on research to understand gender and sex differences in ophthalmic disease and health care outcomes in ophthalmology.
 I'm also looking into pediatric retinal disease outcomes -- which I've had a long-standing interest in -- and I continue working on telemedicine research, as well.
 I'm working with multidisciplinary groups on these projects and really enjoying having time to develop these ideas and bring them to fruition.

 As an ophthalmologist and surgeon, part of the reason I went into the field is because it is so fulfilling on a daily basis.
 Treating people with injections, or lasers, or surgeries, they often have improved vision by the very next time I see them, and that's incredible.
-For them, it's a massive improvement of quality of life -- seeing their grandkids, or seeing themselves in the mirror, or being able to get their driver's license back -- so there's this daily joy and satisfaction.
+For them, it's a massive improvement in their quality of life -- seeing their grandkids, or seeing themselves in the mirror, or being able to get their driver's license back -- so there's this daily joy and satisfaction.

 Now as a fellow, I've also experienced a new type of fulfillment watching students, residents and researchers learn and grow.
 Mentoring in the clinical, research or personal realm has also brought me great fulfillment, and working with such amazing young stars at Stanford is truly a privilege.
 I'm constantly impressed by the students and residents, and they inspire me to be better!